 Fully Funded PhD Positions - Analytic Value Theory

-The Grattan Scholars programme, in the School of Social Sciences and Philosophy, supports exceptional PhD students who have the potential to become future academic leaders.
+One of the studentships is funded through Trinity’s prestigious Grattan fellows programme.
+The Grattan Scholars programme in the School of Social Sciences and Philosophy, supports exceptional PhD students who have the potential to become future academic leaders.
 Scholars are chosen not only for their academic achievements, but also for their commitment to teaching and ambition to understand and improve society through their research and education.
-Grattan Scholars also play a vital role in delivering high-quality and engaging teaching enriching the learning experience of our undergraduate students.

-REAL is a 5-year project funded by an ERC Consolidator Grant and led by Dr Adina Preda (Philosophy).
 The project examines and challenges the rift between rights and egalitarian theories of justice, especially telic egalitarian theories.
 These two areas or concerns are perceived as incompatible with each other in certain ways; the aim of this project is to demonstrate that this is a misconception.
 The project adopts an analytical approach that blends arguments from legal and political philosophy, normative ethics and axiology in order to provide a novel framework that integrates these two approaches.
 In particular, the project ultimately aims to offer a deontic (luck) egalitarian account of justice with global reach that can translate into rights.
+Further information about the project can be found here: View additional project information

 How to Apply